 Everyone wants to buy low and sell high, and home sellers often overestimate the desirability of their homes.
 So act like an appraiser and research local sales and trends online.
-It’s important to look at actual sales prices, not just "wishful thinking" listings.
+It’s important to look at actual comparable sales prices, or “comps.”

 You may want to pay for an appraisal from a licensed appraiser.
 In addition to the home appraisal, there are three more sources of home value.
 They are, from least to most accurate: